How to Add Social Media Icons to an Email Signature

 Here’s how to quickly check:

 If these sources all look quiet, then the glitch is probably specific to your device, app, or connection.
-That’s good news because it means you can likely fix it yourself with the steps below.
+That’s good news because it means you can likely fix it yourself with the steps below, whether you're managing a personal or Pinterest business account.

 Work through these fixes in order, as they are organized from the most common and simple solutions to the more involved ones.
 In most cases, you’ll have the problem solved within the first few steps.